What to do with grandchildren in the East of England

 With the summer holidays fast approaching, it is the perfect opportunity for grandparents to take their grandchildren out for the day in the East of England.
 This guide takes a look at the best accessible attractions older people with mobility problems can visit.

-So, people who need mobility aids like walk in showers in the home don’t have to worry about visiting an attraction with their grandchildren that isn’t accessible.
+So, people who need mobility aids like walk in showers and baths in the home don’t have to worry about visiting an attraction with their grandchildren that isn’t accessible.

 Opening Times: 9:30 am-10 pm